 Again, I am very grateful for any advice!

 Best regards from University of Bayreuth,

-RE: Problem with output file - Added by Hackenberg Jan about 1 year ago
+RE: Problem with output file - Added by Hackenberg Jan over 1 year ago

 first of all thanks for your interest in SimpleTree.
 In fact you asked two questions:

 1) The missing volume.
 I never heard of it, and obviously I did not design such behaviour by intention.
 There is two pieces of information missing in your description.
 You write missing volume.
 That means you have a volume to compare to.
 Do you mean a destructive ground truth volume?
 Every measurement has an error - thats rule number one in statistics.
 So your ground truth has an error, and obviously the QSMs have an error as well.
 In that case the 0.0234 is a combined error.
 That number looks really small though.
 So the second option is that you compare my total volume with something like the summed up volume of the detailed files.
 There might be rounding issues.
 Floating points (non natural numbers) computation are inaccurate by the design of computers.
 Computers can just approximate.
 If one volume then is computed with C++, the other with R or Excel, here might be an explanation.
 But I would be still shocked, cause in that case the error is quite large.
 The third option is that this is caused by a bug of my plugin.
 Most times bugs do out of the line errors or crashes, but I recently found another bug which made it through....
 Maybe this already helps, otherwise please give me more information here.